Edictum

 agent = create_react_agent(model=ChatOpenAI(model="gpt-4o"), tools=tool_node)

-# Run -- all contracts enforced
+# Run -- all rulesets enforced

 result = agent.invoke({"messages": [("user", "Summarize the Q3 report")]})